seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 **Language.** Everything you write — reports, code, comments — is English.
 Russian appears only in quoted UI labels («…»): inside `index.html` strings as `\uXXXX` escapes (hard floor 7), and verbatim in the map and in TZs where a label is named.
-Two exceptions: the closing message to the Boss (§11), and the market answer produced by the analyst role, which is Russian in full (`ANALYST-INSTRUCTIONS.md` §14).
+Three exceptions: the closing message to the Boss (§11); the market answer produced by the analyst role, which is Russian in full (`ANALYST-INSTRUCTIONS.md` §14); and **comments inside `.github/workflows/**`, which follow that file's established language and are therefore Russian.** The rule's purpose is that the durable technical record reads the same to every Executor; a workflow comment is an operational note to the Boss, who opens these files in the GitHub interface and nowhere else.
+An English line inserted among Russian ones would be the odd one out in the only place it is ever read.
+The exception is narrow: code, benches, scripts and every comment inside them stay English, `analyst/live-gate.sh` included.

 ---